-In 2010, CES marketed approximately 548 Bcf of natural gas, related energy services and transportation to approximately 12,200 customers (including approximately 7 Bcf to affiliates).
+In 2011, CES marketed approximately 558 Bcf of natural gas, related energy services and transportation to approximately 14,300 customers (including approximately 4 Bcf to affiliates) in 21 states.
+Not included in this customer count are 13,354 natural gas customers that are under residential and small commercial choice programs invoiced by their host utility.
 CES customers vary in size from small commercial customers to large utility companies in the central and eastern regions of the United States.
-The business has three operational divisions: wholesale, retail and intrastate pipelines, which are further described below.